aidan-elliot/yatzy/README.md

 By handling these critical operations on the server side, the game ensures fair play and integrity of the game logic, preventing any client-side manipulation of the game state.
 The server-side model also allows for future enhancements like multiplayer capabilities, where maintaining a centralized game state becomes crucial.

+## API Usage

+The Yahtzee game interfaces with a RESTful API server built with Express.
+The API endpoints provide a way to interact with the game logic, allowing the client-side React application to request game data updates and receive responses.
+Here are the key API endpoints and their purposes:

+### `/game-state` (GET)
+- Retrieves the current state of the game, including dice values, held status, scores, and remaining rolls.
+- This endpoint is used to synchronize the game state on the client side with the server.

+### `/roll-dice` (GET)
+- Triggers a roll of the dice on the server.
+- The server responds with updated dice values, taking into account which dice are held.
+- It also decrements the roll count for the current turn.

+### `/calculate-scores` (POST)
+- Receives a category selection and the current dice values from the client.
+- The server calculates the score for the selected category based on the received dice values and updates the game state.
+- The updated game state, including the new score, is sent back to the client.

+### `/reset-game` (POST)
+- Resets the game to its initial state.
+- This is used when the player wants to start a new game or when the game has ended.

+### `/reset-turn` (POST)
+- Resets the current turn, clearing held dice and resetting roll count.
+- This is invoked automatically after the third roll or when the player chooses a scoring category.